 Results: Mean (± SD) FPT measures (normalized to height) for all basketball players were: SLJ = 1.0 ± 0.1, right SLH = 0.84 ± 0.1, and left SLH = 0.85 ± 0.1.
 Significant differences in FPT measures were observed both within and between groups based on: level of competition, by player position, and by starter status.

 Conclusions: The data presented in this study can be used by coaches and athletic trainers to assess aspects of athletic readiness in male collegiate basketball players.

 Brumitt, Jason; Engilis, Amy; Mattocks, Alma; Ellis, Natalie; and Reyes, Jordon, "Comparison of Jump and Hop Test Measures Between NAIA and Division III Male Collegiate Basketball Players" (2018).
-Faculty Publications - School of Physical Therapy.
+Faculty Publications - College of Physical Therapy.
 78.